Hallucinations are where someone sees, hears, smells, tastes or feels things that don't exist outside their mind.

 Hallucinations can sometimes occur in frail older people who are ill.
 The hallucinations may start before other signs that the person is unwell.
 They may be caused by a chest infection or urine infection, for example.

-Call the GP if your elderly relative suddenly develops hallucinations, particularly if they appear unwell in any other way.
+Call the GP or 111 if your elderly relative suddenly develops hallucinations, particularly if they appear unwell in any other way.